wenyue-gu/Simulation/doc/DESIGN_PLAN.md

 ## Design Considerations

-We decided to have one abstract Simulation class, and have all five different kinds of simulations (GoL, Percolate, Segregation, Wator, Fire) be separate classes that extend Simulation.
+* We decided to have one abstract Simulation class, and have all five different kinds of simulations (GoL, Percolate, Segregation, Wator, Fire) be separate classes that extend Simulation.
-Reading the XML file should be its own class, not a part of GameView.
+* Reading the XML file should be its own class, not a part of GameView.
-GameView should only take care of displaying animation, nothing related to the simulation logic
+* GameView should only take care of displaying animation, nothing related to the simulation logic
-Buttons shall have their own class
+* Buttons shall have their own class
-We decide to have the buttons on the bottom of the screen and the error message on the top instead of the other way around
+* We decide to have the buttons on the bottom of the screen and the error message on the top instead of the other way around
-No spacing between cells when displaying
+* No spacing between cells when displaying

 #### Components
+GameView
+ParseXML
+Simulation (5 subclasses to this class)
+Cell
+Grid
+Button

 #### Use Cases